marty331/fasthtmx/README.md

 # Fast-HTMX

 ## Description
-Fast-HTMX is a demo project of FastAPI an HTMX.
+Fast-HTMX is a demo project of [FastAPI](https://fastapi.tiangolo.com) an [HTMX](https://htmx.org).
 The purpose of this project is to illustrate how to create a website with no JavaScript, using only HTML, CSS, and Python.
 HTMX is a plugin that allows this to be possible.

+## HTMX Attributes
+The following HTMX attributes are used in this project:

+- hx-get
+- hx-post
+- hx-trigger
+- hx-target
+- hx-push-url
+- hx-indicator
+- hx-swap

 ## Structure
 db - Database setup